apisec-inc/documentation/docs/ProjectDashboard.md

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/172059536-ccad5dc8-b293-4be8-b70a-bf640fa480a1.png"/>

 #### **4.1.2.
 View Endpoints & Edit the API Source Code**
-The Endpoints tile on the 'Demo' page shows the total number of Endpoints the registered API has.
+The Endpoints tile on the 'Project' page shows the total number of Endpoints the registered API has.
 When you click on this tile, it redirects the user to a page where details of all the Endpoints are given.

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/166120370-1921ea90-c6e5-4383-bf6c-d9ca3f6c1a2a.png"/>